-What so many journalists don’t realize is that in a perfect world, IPOs would have no pop at all.
+What so many financial journalists don’t communicate is that in a perfect world, IPOs would have no pop at all.
 Investment banks would peer into their crystal balls, divine the correct price, and sell the stock without any wild price swings.
 A flat IPO is the ideal IPO.

 In any judgment of a thing’s goodness or badness, there must always be a counterfactual reference to compare against.
 If we say Chipotle’s IPO pop was good, that’s equivalent to saying that the IPO without a pop would have been worse.